-You’ve developed your vision, a solid business plan and opened the doors to your new business venture but now you may be looking to hire staff or purchase additional equipment.
+You’ve developed your vision, a solid business plan and decided to start a business but now you may be looking to hire staff or purchase additional equipment.
 While these are all great signs of growth for your new business, creating a budget for your startup is a critical first step to launching a successful business.
 However, the challenge many new business owners face is how to project expenses for your organization without any performance history to base those projections off of.
 Below we’ll help you discover five simple ways you can jumpstart your business with a budget that can grow with you so you can get to work faster.

 1. Profit and Loss Statement